 One other indication of this shift in emphasis from an assimilationist to a pluralist position can be found in statements by those who headed the Commission on National integration.
-Abraham Rasul, appointed to head the Commission in 1965, said on one occasion that integration meant "to make a modern Filipino out of a Badjao or an ilongot or a Tirurai, i.e., to provide him with a piece of land, farm tools, working animals and seeds, give him the means to start a cottage industry or an individual enterprise, send him to school and help him in his legal problems, etc. In this formulation, integra-

-Abraham Rasui, as quoted in The CNI Bulletin, May, 1965. tion involved a full adjustment on the part of the minorities to the culture and level of development of the majority.
+Abraham Rasul, appointed to head the Commission in 1965, said on one occasion that integration meant "to make a modern Filipino out of a Badjao or an llongot or a Tirural, i.e., to provide him with a piece of land, farm tools, working animals and seeds, give him the means to start a cottage industry or an individual enterprise, send him to school and help him in his legal problems, etc.36 in this formulation, integration involved a full adjustment on the part of the minorities to the culture and level of development of the majority.